ivangfr/kubernetes-minikube-environment/movies-api-elk-prometheus-grafana/README.md

   eval $(minikube docker-env)
   ```

-- Build `movies-api` Docker image so that we don't need to push it to Docker Registry.
-To do it, run the following command
+- Build `movies-api` Docker image.
+For it, run the following command
   ```
   ./docker-build.sh
   ```